josesuarez-accenture/openathon-angular/lab-05/README.md

 }
 ```

 * Add the columns names that will be displayed in the table headers.
-In event-list.component change the code as follow:
+In event-list.component.ts change the code as follow:

 ```javascript